OCA/e-commerce/website_sale_require_login/README.rst

 Require login to checkout
 =========================

-This module was written to extend the functionality of eCommerce to force users to login before buying anything in the website  and allow you to get rid of those duplicated entries of returning unauthenticated users.
+This module extends the functionality of eCommerce to force users to login before buying anything in the website  and allow you to get rid of those duplicated entries of returning unauthenticated users.